 Art took a backseat as Renay entered the work force, married early, and got lost in a decade of young adulthood.
 Following her brother’s tragic death, chronic illness, divorce and depression, Renay enrolled at Trinity Western University to major in Psychology and took a couple of art classes as electives.
 Little did she know that this combination of study would catapult her back into creativity and she quit formal studies after only a year, finding herself painting murals and commissions, while developing her own work that expressed emotion through common urban scenes and the occasional waterscape.
 Her first major juried group show, the Sidney Fine Art Show on Vancouver Island BC, awarded her Honorable Mention for “Searching for Clarity,” her first large scale acrylic waterscape.
 Despite painting somewhat sporadically, Renay participated in many group shows and had a solo show on Saltspring Island BC in 2009, while working side jobs and cultivating her interests in health and wellness, vegan cooking, running and yoga.

 In 2014 Renay moved to Washington USA to marry her long-time love, and they lived inland for a couple of years before deciding to return to the coast.
 Renay became a certified yoga instructor and gradually resumed painting but hadn’t quite found her stride, experimenting in oils, watercolor and acrylic and painting the odd commission.
 One day she came across the large scale pastel drawings of water and icebergs by Zaria Forman, and was captivated by the realism Forman achieved and simplicity of process using pigment and paper.
 Unable to get pastels out of her mind, she finally picked up a half stick starter set of Unison Colour pastel and hasn’t looked back.
-The immediacy of the process and ability to achieve color gradations and expression that would take much longer with wet paint, has bloomed into adoration of the medium and exploding inspiration.
+The simplicity of the process has bloomed into adoration of the medium and exploding inspiration.

-Renay resides in Bellingham, Washington with her husband and two rescued Siamese cats.
-She is currently developing a new body of work under the theme “Everything is Connected.”
+Renay resides in Bellingham, Washington with her husband and two rescued Siamese cats, acutely aware of the blessing of being able to paint every day.